 Pepper Park Pier is located in Chula Vista, next to the Sweetwater River Channel and the San Diego shipyard.
 It is essential to mention that due to the proximity of the river channel, it is not recommended to fish here after a rainstorm.
 This is because the water’s salinity will drop considerably, and the fish will move to saltier water.

 Imperial Beach is the most southwesterly city in San Diego County and the United States!
 Located just two miles from the US/Mexico border, the town has a ‘beachy-vibe, with both a hip and nostalgic feel at the same time.
-Surf culture is evident everywhere you look, right down to surfboard benches at the beach!
-Imperial Beach pier offers fabulous fishing as well as a view of the Coronado Islands in Mexico.
+Surf culture is evident everywhere, right down to surfboard benches at the Beach!
+Imperial Beach pier offers fabulous fishing and a view of the Coronado Islands in Mexico.

-One thing to note is that after a big storm, Imperial Beach has some of the dirtiest water in the nation.
-This is because of Mexico’s raw sewage entering the ocean from the south.
+One thing to note is that Imperial Beach has some of the dirtiest water in the nation after a big storm, and this is because of Mexico’s raw sewage entering the ocean from the so th.
 It is a beautiful beach, but I would be hesitant to enter the water.

 Tijuana River National Estuarine Research Reserve

 Here is a mini-tour of the Tijuana Estuary Visitor Cen er.
 I highly recommend visiting here first before venturing out into the park.
 You will find a great deal of valuable information that you can take with you to understand what you are seeing.